~~~~ This is Page 6 ~~~~

 Picture phones had generated deaf interest.
 There were experimental ones since 1939

 (3rd photo, at top).
 The first one for possible public use, arrived in 1964 with much hoopla and hope for its use by the deaf.
 But it was obvious that it was impractical for use in the existing phone systems.
 Actually, it was created not for deaf people, but to make a media splash.

-The idea of a picture telephone was in the air from way back.
-Here's someone's idea of it from the 1930's.
+The concept of a picture telephone was in the air from way back.
+Here's someone's romanticized idea of it from the 1920's.